-I'm The World’s BBC producer in London.
-I joined in January 2013, having previously worked as a producer at BBC Radio 4’s Today Programme and BBC 2’s Newsnight.
+I'm The World’s BBC reporter and producer in London.
+I previously worked at BBC Radio 4’s Today Programme and BBC 2’s Newsnight.

 I occasionally venture into print- in the past The Sunday Times, the Independent and Timeout Mumbai have been kind enough to accept my scribblings.